+A photographic spread (also known as a photographic lineup) is an identification procedure in which the victim or witness to a crime is asked to look at a number of photographs in an attempt to identify the suspect.

+Timing

-Introduction A photographic spread (also known as a photographic lineup) is an identification procedure in which the victim or witness to a crime is asked to look at a number of photographs in an attempt to identify the suspect.
-Timing Identification by means of a photographic spread does not have to take place within a short time of the crime, as a field showup does, but should nevertheless take place while the victim's or witness' memory is still fresh.
-Location A photographic spread may be used when the identity of the suspect is not known, or the identity is known but the suspect is not in custody.
+Identification by means of a photographic spread does not have to take place within a short time of the crime, as a field show-up does, but should nevertheless take place while the victim's or witness' memory is still fresh.

+Location

+A photographic spread may be used when the identity of the suspect is known or not known.
 Since there is no intrusion on a suspect's time or privacy, the photographic spread identification process can take place at any location.

+Legal representation

-Legal representation Since there is no form of custody involved, the suspect is not entitled to have an attorney present at the time of the identification process.
+Since there is no form of custody involved, the suspect is not entitled to have an attorney present at the time of the identification process.